Sorry, you need to enable JavaScript to visit this website.

 The common objective of general upper secondary education is to prepare young people for higher education.

-Higher General Examination Programme (STX Programme) (3 years) and Higher Preparatory Examination Programme (HF Programme) (2 years) programmes consist of a broad range of subjects in the fields of humanities, natural science, and social science.
+The Higher General Examination Programme (stx programme) (3 years) and Higher Preparatory Examination Programme (hf programme) (2 years) consist of a broad range of subjects in the fields of humanities, natural science, and social science.

-The Higher Commercial Examination Programme (HHX Programme) (3 years) programmefocuses on business and socio-economic disciplines in combination with foreign languages and other general subjects.
+The Higher Commercial Examination Programme (hhx programme) (3 years) programme focuses on business economics, marketing, and international economics in combination with foreign languages and other general subjects.

-Two-year STX programme (studenterkursus): It is possible to enrol in a two-year STX programme, which is equivalent to the three-year STX, but more compact.
-Admission requirements: Completion of the 9th grade more than a year ago and an individual assessment by the education institution.
+It is also possible to enroll in a two-year programme, which is equivalent to the three-year stx, but more compact.
+In order to be admitted to the 2-year stx program, more than one year must have passed since the applicant completed 9th grade.

-International general upper secondary: A range of upper secondary education institutions offer the international general upper secondary education International Baccalaureate (IB).
-An IB is a two-year programme where English is the teaching language.
+A range of upper secondary education institutions offer the international general upper secondary education International Baccalaureate (IB).
+An IB is is a two-year English-language program that ends with an exam that is equivalent to a Danish upper secondary school exam and provides quota 1 admission to higher education in Denmark.
 Furthermore, the Ministry of Children and Education may approve English, German, or French as the teaching language.
 Currently, a three-year French-speaking upper secondary education programme and a three-year German-speaking upper secondary education programme are available.

 Vocational upper secondary education programmes